gregcox7/StatLabs/docs/01-exploring.md

 As you follow along in this activity, you will be asked to run bits of code in RStudio.
 This code can be copied-and-pasted into the "Console" at the lower left of RStudio.
 You will also be asked to modify code and run it yourself, which again you can do by typing your code into the console.

-When the document shows you a snippet of code, it also shows typical R output that should result from running that code.
+When this document shows you a snippet of code, it also shows typical R output that should result from running that code.
 For example, the following snippet of code adds two numbers; the way R prints the result is shown below the snippet of code.

 ```r